-Policy makers and administrators are aware of how fragmented and costly all this is.
-When the outlays are totaled in some schools, it has been estimated that as much as 25% of the resources are used to address barriers to learning and teaching.
 Efforts to improve the situation mainly have focused on enhancing coordination and integration of services and bringing more community resources to school sites.
 However, these efforts have not proven to be a solution.
-Currently, pandemic relief funds are being used to hire additional personnel to meet the increased need, but as always, the need is greater than can be met.
-(And when the special funding ends, it is anticipated that lay-offs will follow.)
+Pandemic relief funds were used to hire additional personnel to meet the increased need, but as always, the need was greater than could be met, and when the special funding ended, some cut backs and lay-offs followed.